mehulagg/gitlab/doc/user/application_security/dast_api/index.md

 1. To use DAST API, you must [include](../../../ci/yaml/README.md#includetemplate) the [`DAST-API.gitlab-ci.yml` template](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/ci/templates/Security/DAST-API.gitlab-ci.yml)
    that's provided as part of your GitLab installation.
-To do so, add the following to your `.gitlab-ci.yml` file:
+Add the following to your `.gitlab-ci.yml` file:

    ```yaml